nestjs/docs.nestjs.com/content/security/helmet.md

 app.use(helmet());
 ```

-> info **Hint** If you are getting a `This expression is not callable` error while trying to import `Helmet`, you very likely have the `allowSyntheticDefaultImports` and `esModuleInterop` options set to `true` in your project's `tsconfig.json` file.
+> info **Hint** If you are getting the `This expression is not callable` error while trying to import `Helmet`, you very likely have the `allowSyntheticDefaultImports` and `esModuleInterop` options set to `true` in your project's `tsconfig.json` file.
 If that's the case, change the import statement to: `import helmet from 'helmet'` instead.

 #### Use with Fastify